Owen Power at record pace at World Junior Men's Hockey Championship - ExBulletin

 “If you really look at the way the game is played, you learn how to use your body and posture and the space on the pitch.

-“It really translates to hockey for the same things as protecting the puck, using your body and finding open ice to put yourself in good spots to get pucks.”
+“It really translates into hockey for the same things as protecting the puck, using your body, and finding open ice to put yourself in good spots to get pucks.”

 Power won three National Lacrosse Championships with Ontario at the peewee and bantam levels.
 He admits that as a youngster he liked lacrosse better than hockey.